Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   When the server supports abilities, then the media controller clients can send commands to the server.

   > [!NOTE]
-  > This feature supports Tizen 5.5 and Higher for Mobile and Wearable.
+  > This feature supports Tizen 5.5 and Higher.

 ## Prerequisites